SatoryKono/bioactivity_data_acquisition/docs/cli/02-cli-exit-codes.md

 ## 2. Exception → Exit Code Matrix

 The CLI wraps every pipeline command in `[ref: repo:src/bioetl/cli/command.py@refactoring_001]`.
 The command raises `typer.Exit(code=1)` for any unhandled internal exception and `typer.Exit(code=3)` for upstream HTTP/API failures so that automation receives deterministic failure codes.
 Only `typer.BadParameter` exceptions are re-raised, allowing Typer to exit with `code=2` and display the usage banner.
+Unit tests in `[ref: repo:tests/bioetl/cli/test_cli.py@refactoring_001]` assert that simulated external API failures exit with code `3`.

 | Exit Code | Exception(s) (примеры) | Raised by |
 |---|---|---|